abhayagiri/beginning-our-day/manuscripts/markdown/glossary.md

 **anicca** impermanent, inconstant, unsteady.
 Ajahn Chah translated it
 as: not sure.

-**arahant** Literally: a ‘Worthy One’.
+**arahant** Literally: a “Worthy One.”
 A person whose mind is free of defilement, who has abandoned all ten of the fetters that bind the mind to the cycle of rebirth, whose heart is free of mental effluents or outflows, and who is thus not destined for further rebirth.
 A title for